libuv/libuv/docs/src/tty.rst

         TTY streams which are not readable have blocking writes.

 .. c:function:: int uv_tty_set_mode(uv_tty_t*, uv_tty_mode_t mode)

+    .. versionchanged:: 1.1.1: the mode is specified as a :c:type:`uv_tty_mode_t` value.

     Set the TTY using the specified terminal mode.